21 Best Brain Foods to Boost Your Memory and Focus

 Source: Egg Nutrition Center

-Salmon - an Abundant Source of Omega-3 Fats
+11. Salmon - An Abundant Source of Omega-3 Fats

 The human body cannot produce the essential fatty acids that are important for brain health.
 This is why you need to either consume supplements or maintain a diet that contains these fatty acids.
 One of the best foods that contain the essential fatty acids is salmon.
 Salmon is a type of fish that contains significant amounts of omega-3, EPA, and DHA.
 Omega-3 fatty acids are known to keep the brain healthy and improve memory efficiently.
 This makes salmon one of the best foods to improve memory.

 A study from The University of Arizona suggests that feeding salmon to children can help in preventing ADHD.
 This manifests through the improvement of focus and concentration in kids.
-Also, some of the fatty acids that you find in salmon can prevent cancer and kill tumors developing inside the body.
-Salmon is considered as one of the best food for memory and brain development.
+Also, some of the fatty acids that you find in salmon can prevent cancer and kill tumors from developing inside the body.
+Salmon is considered one of the best foods for memory and brain development.

 Source: Harvard Health Publishing